caloni/journal/content/posts/using-todolist-and-microsoft-project-together.md

 ---
+categories:
+- code
+- draft
+- english
-date: "2010-04-10"
+date: '2010-04-10'
-categories: [ "code", "draft", "english" ]
-title: "Using TodoList and Microsoft Project together"
+title: Using TodoList and Microsoft Project together
 ---

 The next article about bits is still in the oven.
 Taking vacation (40 days) had drop me out of ideas!
 At the moment, I can explain the tips and tricks using  TodoList to manage my team and synchronize my tasks in a Microsoft Project timesheet.

 The reasons why I am using TodoList are kind of obvious: it does everything I need to organize my day to day tasks and it is portable.
 Meanwhile, the Project, besides not being portable (I need to carry on with me a 200 MB installer?
 And do install?) it uses a hard to change format and it was made to project the world, and not to be easily shared.